 Obfuscation and Anonymization

-Developers can obfuscate or anonymize graphics information gathered from the unmasked renderer to decrease its usefulness for fingerprinting while still providing necessary data for optimization.
+Developers can obfuscate or anonymize graphics information gathered from the unmasked renderer to decrease its usefulness for fingerprinting.
+At the same time, these techniques still provide necessary data for optimization.

 Use of Antidetect Tools

 Tools like GeeLark can help mitigate risks associated with unmasked rendering.
-Unlike antidetect browsers, GeeLark simulates an entire system environment, allowing users to run Android apps and mask their true graphics information effectively.
+Unlike antidetect browsers, GeeLark simulates an entire system environment, effectively allowing users to run Android apps while masking their true graphics information.

 Limiting Access